 Retail glazing and doors framed with light bronze anodised stepped profiles are installed at the ground and first floor levels.
 A roof level lightweight canopy, stepped back from the edge of the building line, is clad on its underside with anodised aluminium, to shade the 6th floor office area and to crown the building.
 The roof terrace area around the perimeter provides a private outdoor amenity space for 6th floor office tenants.

 The internal planning optimises the site’s small footprint.
 Services and circulation zones are situated to the rear of the building, allowing an uninterrupted open-plan space on each floor.
-The translucent insulated white Linit cast glass external walls are separated by full height windows with views across the intersection towards Leicester Square.
-The translucent glass is low-iron (colourless) and is fritted translucent white to enhance its white appearance.
+The translucent cast glass external walls are separated by full height windows with views across the intersection towards Leicester Square.
+The translucent glass is low-iron and is fritted translucent white to enhance its white appearance.

 St Martin’s Lane and the Seven Dials were designated as special areas for enhancement in the Westminster City Council 2005 Theatreland Initiative: ‘At night-time, the theatres would have a new sense of sparkle and by day have an excellent quality of streetscape.’
 The refurbished Sussex House reflects these qualities.
 During the day it complements and enhances the existing urban landscape.
 During the hours of darkness, carefully designed internal lighting gives a subtle white glow to the translucent glazing and acts as an urban menhir along the ‘Theatreland’ route from St Martin’s Lane to Seven Dials.

-Planning permission for IRAL’s design for the next development – the internal transformation of Long Acre 117-123 – has been granted.
+Planning permission has been granted for IRAL’s design for the next Mercers Company developments – the internal transformation of Long Acre 117-123.

-The insulated, light transmitting and structural U-channel cast glass cladding product designed by Ian Ritchie Architects has an international patent pending.
+The insulated, light transmitting and structural U-channel cast glass cladding product designed by Ian Ritchie Architects has been registered for an international patent.